You have a telescope but it’s not giving you the night-sky views that you want.

 As an extra note, a Barlow lens is also very useful.
-How it works is that it intercepts light inside the telescope so that it can double, or even triple, the magnification of what you get from your eyepiece.
+It intercepts light inside the telescope so that it can double, or even triple, the magnification of what you get from your eyepiece.

 It’s useful to know how telescope eyepieces work and why they’re important.
-As we mentioned earlier in this article, eyepieces collect the light so that you can better see planets and stars when you look at the sky with your telescope.
+As we mentioned earlier, eyepieces collect light so that you can better see planets and stars when you look at the sky with your telescope.